arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/tutorials/user-manual/content.md

 1. A direct connection between the Portenta Machine Control and the Opta™ device through an Ethernet cable.
 2. Individually connect each device to an internet router via Ethernet cables.

-We will use the second option since it will allow us to escalate the application by adding more devices to the network.
+We will use the second option since it will allow us to scale the application by adding more devices to the network.

 ![Modbus TCP Ethernet Wiring](assets/modbus-tcp.png)